 Make Your NC and SC Dream Come True!

-Based upon the top reason for relocating or retiring to NC and SC, I want to take a closer look at each region (Coastline, Piedmont, Mountains) within each state.
+Based upon the top reason for relocating or retiring to NC and SC best places, I want to take a closer look at each region (Coastline, Piedmont, Mountains) within each state.

 How the weather and climate may effect your lifestyle and pocketbook and point out some “other” considerations before you make your final decision on where Your best place to live is.

-Before we talk about those “other” considerations, let’s first look at the geographical diversity of Coastal NC and SC.
+Before we talk about those “other” considerations, let’s first look at the geographical diversity of Coastal NC And SC Best Places.

 Starting in North Carolina we see two distinct coastal plains;